 Can I use photos of landmarks and notable buildings?

-To upload a photo, the photographer agrees that they have the proper releases (model, trademark, etc.) needed to put the photo into the public domain.
+To upload a photo, the photographer agrees that they have the proper releases (model, trademark, etc.) needed to submit the photo on Unsplash, released under the Unsplash License.
 You can find more information on Unsplash’s Terms.

 You are allowed to use a photo of a public structure as long as you do not infringe on any trademarks.
 For trademark infringement to occur, there has to be both use of the trademark and a likelihood of confusion that the person using the photo is endorsed by the trademark owner.